armstonj/pylidar-tls-canopy/README.md

 You also need to install the Python API for RDBLib before building.
 A pip wheel is available in the RIEGL RDBLib download (read the README.TXT file in the ```interface/python``` directory of your RDBLib download).

 RiVLib (version >=2.6.0 required) and RDBLib (version >=2.4.0 required) can be downloaded from the RIEGL members area at http://www.riegl.com/members-area/software-downloads/libraries/.
 If you don't have a RIEGL members area login, you can also find the appropriate RIEGL library downloads for your system [here](https://drive.google.com/drive/folders/1ORdOxGI23D_uB0f4iVsyvVCldk1zekle?usp=sharing).
-This link will disappear once this repository is made public.
+This link will disappear once this repository is made public or merged with pylidar.

 This software also assumes RDBX files have been generated using RiScanPro version >= 2.15.